Co-FOUNDER, She/Her Pronouns

 attorney, she/her pronouns

 Anya is originally from California, but lived in Connecticut and Texas for several years before returning to the best coast.
 In 2017, she completed a year-long fellowship at Northwest Justice Project, providing civil legal services to low-income trans folks.
 Since joining LRP, Anya’s focus has primarily been representing kiddos in the foster care system and trans people in workplace discrimination cases.
-In her free time, Anya enjoys playing video games and spoiling her roommate's cat.
+In her free time, Anya enjoys playing video games and petting every dog.

 Communications Manager, he/they Pronouns

 Luke is a creative transplant from the Midwest, where he studied visual communications and women's, gender and sexuality studies.
 Luke is invested in community engagement, genuine and reciprocal relationship-building, intentional design, and liberation.
 He can be found making to-do lists, scoping out new-to-him coffee shops and bars, and binge-watching TV shows with his partner, roommates, and dog.

 Penny handles accounting.
 She spent decades at non-profit organizations and also internationally.
 Now she has the joy of time with her youngest grandchild and living near the ocean again.